4 Practical Business Exit Strategies: How to Exit a Business

 3. Close the business

-In some cases, closing a business may be the best option for the owner and stakeholders, while in other cases it may be possible to sell the business or explore other alternatives.
+In some cases, closing a business may be the best option for the owner and stakeholders.

 Reasons for closing a business